Why is Melatonin banned in the UK?

 10th December 2020

-How can it help?
+How can Melatonin help?

-For those who suffer from DSWPD have an awfully hard time falling asleep at a usual time and waking up in the morning.
-On average, they would rather wake up between 10am and 1pm and have difficulty sleeping before 2am.
-The use of Melatonin on people with DSWPD has been extensively studied, with one trial consisting of 307 people and lasting 4 weeks.
+Those who suffer from DSWPD have a very hard time naturally falling asleep at a usual time, as well as waking up in the morning.
+On average, sufferers would rather wake up between 10am and 1pm, and will have difficulty getting to sleep before 2am.
+The use of melatonin on people with DSWPD has been extensively studied, with one trial consisting of 307 people and lasting 4 weeks.

-Is it illegal to use?
+Is Melatonin illegal to use?